install on OS X

 This should give you the well known phpinfo page.
 The most likely error will be a page just showing the text <?php phpinfo(); ?> which means php is not working.

 To Do Template:update

 Download your version of Mysql from the Mysql site http://dev.mysql.com/downloads/mysql/ and install it!
-The dmg install will put allow you to start or stop the MySql server from your system preferences .
+The dmg install will allow you to start or stop the MySql server from your system preferences.
 If you tick the option to start on boot then it may not actually start on boot.
 This is an on-off issue with OSX.

-If you are not running OSX server then you will probably need to install Mysql again if Apple issue an upgrade of Yosemite.
+If you are not running OSX Server then you will probably need to install Mysql again if Apple issues an upgrade of Yosemite.

-This is an easier alternative to most of the above.
+This is an easier alternative to installation of required packages.
 Homebrew is a package management tool like apt and yum which was created for OSX.
-Everything ends up in /usr/local or similar and when Apple do an upgrade, they shouldn't muck it up.
+Everything ends up in /usr/local or similar and when Apple does an upgrade, they shouldn't muck it up.
 The homebrew site is at http://brew.sh

 Start with the command

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" or $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"